Manningtree

-Manningtree has traditionally claimed to be the smallest town in England, but its 2007 population of 700 people in 20 hectares and the 2011 census population for the civil parish of 900 are much higher than the 351 population of Fordwich, Kent.
-However, it is believed to be the smallest town by area.

-In April 2009 it was proposed that Manningtree should merge with Mistley and Lawford to form a single parish, losing its separate identity as a town.
-As of 2018 such a merger has not occurred.

 History

 The name Manningtree is thought to derive from 'many trees'.

 The town grew around the wool trade from the 15th century until its decline in the 18th century and also had a thriving shipping trade in corn, timber and coal until this declined with the coming of the railway.
 Manningtree is known as the centre of the activities of Matthew Hopkins, the self-appointed Witchfinder General, who claimed to have overheard local women discussing their meetings with the devil in 1644 with his accusations leading to their execution as witches.

 Many of the buildings in the centre of the town have Georgian facades which obscure their earlier origins.
-Notable buildings include the town's library, which was originally built as 'a public hall for the purposes of corn exchange' and was later used around 1900 for public entertainment, and the oldest Methodist church in Essex, located on South Street.
+Notable buildings include Manningtree Library, which was originally built as 'a public hall for the purposes of corn exchange' and was later used around 1900 for public entertainment, and the Methodist church located on South Street, completed in 1807.

-The Ascension, by John Constable, which now hangs in Dedham church, was commissioned in 1821 for the altarpiece of the early seventeenth century church on the High Street, demolished in 1967.
+The Ascension, by John Constable, which now hangs in Dedham church, was commissioned in 1821 for the altarpiece of the early seventeenth-century church on the High Street, demolished in 1967.

 Governance

-Manningtree is part of the electoral ward called Manningtree, Mistley, Little Bentley and Tendring.
-The population of this ward at the 2011 census was 4,603.
+There are three tiers of local government covering Manningtree, at parish (town), district, and county level: Manningtree Town Council, Tendring District Council, and Essex County Council.
+The town council meets at the Methodist Church Hall on South Street.

+Administrative history

+Manningtree historically formed part of the ancient parish of Mistley.
+Manningtree developed as a market town after it was granted a market charter in 1238.
+The town was administered for some purposes by a guild, giving it some of the characteristics of a borough, but borough status was never formalised and the guild had ceased operating by the early 19th century.

+A church dedicated to St Michael was built in the High Street in 1616.
+It was initially a chapel of ease to St Mary's Church at Mistley.
+The chapelry of Manningtree was then administered separately from Mistley for civil parish functions under the poor laws, whilst remaining part of the ecclesiastical parish of Mistley.
+Manningtree was subsequently also made a separate ecclesiastical parish from Mistley in 1840.
+The area ceded from Mistley to the chapelry and later parish of Manningtree was very tightly drawn around the core of the town as it then was.
+The first Ordnance Survey map to show detailed parish boundaries of this area, published in 1881, recorded that Manningtree parish only covered 22 acres.

+When elected parish and district councils were established in 1894, Manningtree was given a parish council and included in the Tendring Rural District.
+The rural district was replaced in 1974 by the larger Tendring District.
+The ecclesiastical parish of Manningtree was reunited with Mistley in 1967, but Manningtree remains a separate civil parish.
+Following the reunion of the ecclesiastical parishes in 1967, St Michael's at Manningtree was demolished, and St Mary's at Mistley was renamed St Mary and St Michael.